 Do Leopard Geckos Need Red Light at Night?

 Let’s also talk about a type of vivarium light that is not made to help the Leo, but to help the owner.
-These are the night lights designed for diurnal and nocturnal lizard vivariums and can allow the owner to see inside the tank and observe their Leo.
+These are the night lights designed for diurnal and nocturnal lizard vivariums and can allow the owner to see inside the tank (or aquarium) and observe their Leo.

 Since it’s not there to simulate daylight, these bulbs need to make the vivarium visible without stressing out the Leo.
 This is very easily done by using a bulb that acts as a fake moonlight with various other features.
 These night lights will also provide heat.